Boost your focus with the Forest app

 Honest answer: Forest addresses one specific productivity killer – compulsive phone checking – and the research suggests that alone has real impact.
 Ward and colleagues’ 2017 study demonstrated that smartphone presence reduces working memory capacity and fluid intelligence, even when people resist checking [1].
 If smartphone presence costs cognitive capacity (as Ward’s research suggests), then keeping the phone occupied in Forest might restore some of that capacity – though this specific mechanism hasn’t been directly tested.

-Prospect theory is Kahneman and Tversky’s framework showing that people evaluate outcomes relative to a reference point and weigh losses approximately twice as heavily as equivalent gains.
-Published in 1979, it is one of the most replicated findings in behavioral economics and forms the theoretical foundation for loss aversion [7].
+Prospect theory is Kahneman and Tversky’s framework showing that people evaluate outcomes relative to a reference point and weigh losses more heavily than equivalent gains.
+Published in 1979, it is one of the most replicated findings in behavioral economics and forms the theoretical foundation for loss aversion [7]; later work (Tversky and Kahneman, 1992) estimated the asymmetry at roughly twice.

 Self-determination theory is a motivation framework identifying three innate psychological needs: competence (feeling effective), autonomy (feeling in control), and relatedness (feeling connected to others).
 Meeting all three produces stronger intrinsic motivation than meeting one or two alone.